Legobas/telegram2mqtt/README.md

 ![Architecture](architecture.png)

-This is a work in progress...
+This is an Alpha version and may be buggy...

 ## Installation